Aliases for TFE3 Gene

 GeneCards Summary for TFE3 Gene

 TFE3 (Transcription Factor Binding To IGHM Enhancer 3) is a Protein Coding gene.
-Diseases associated with TFE3 include translocation renal cell carcinoma and alveolar soft-part sarcoma.
+Diseases associated with TFE3 include translocation renal cell carcinoma and alveolar soft-tissue sarcoma.
 Among its related pathways are Transcriptional misregulation in cancer and Regulation of nuclear SMAD2/3 signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
-An important paralog of this gene is MITF.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+An important paralog of this gene is TFEC.

 UniProtKB/Swiss-Prot for TFE3 Gene